mcolotto/magic-research-2-modding-example/README.md

 Welcome to the Magic Research 2 Modding SDK!

 **Important note: Magic Research 2 modding is EXPERIMENTAL.
 The API, capabilities, etc. are still unstable and may change at any time.
+It is still very early.
 Back-up your save file before doing mod development, and make sure to stay up-to-date by joining [the official Discord](https://discord.gg/bPhGsaqR9d).**

 ## Getting Started